Motivic cohomology of fat points in Milnor range via formal and rigid geometries: Introduction

 \section{Introduction}

 In this article, we propose a new cycle model through formal geometry for the motivic cohomology of the singular non-reduced scheme $Y:=\Spec (k_m)$, where $k_m:= k[t]/(t^m)$, and we compute its Milnor range for all base fields $k$ except a finite number of finite fields, using some ideas from rigid analytic geometry.
+The main theorem is summarized in Theorem \ref{thm:main intro} below.